All Collections

 Ardoq’s implementation adopts the widely used formula for determining a numeric value for the level of a given risk [5]:

-Details of how Likelihood and Impact and Overall Risk levels are handled, calculated and, potentially, modified, are given in corresponding sections below, after their related components, Applications and Controls, have been described.
+Details of how Likelihood, Impact, and Exposure levels are handled, calculated, and, potentially, modified are given in corresponding sections below, after their related components, Applications, and Controls have been described.

 The Application Lifecycle Management Use Case is a pre-requisite for the adoption of this Use Case (see Application Lifecycle Management [6] for more details).
-Applications can be impacted by multiple risks, and have multiple controls applied to them.
-Calculated fields show the cumulative effect of impacting risks and deployed controls allowing dashboards and reports to facilitate detailed exploration of the risk landscape from an application portfolio perspective.
+Applications can be impacted by multiple risks and have multiple controls applied to them.
+Calculated fields in each Application component show the cumulative effect of impacting risks and deployed controls, allowing dashboards and reports to facilitate detailed exploration of the risk landscape from an application portfolio perspective.

 Controls are represented with their own component type in Ardoq.
-They have a mitigating effect on one or more Risks, and can be deployed to one or more Applications.
-Where a Control that mitigates a given risk has been deployed to an application, it will have the effect of reducing the overall level of risk associated with that risk’s threat to the application.
-The result is the Residual Risk level which is stored alongside the original, unmitigated risk level.
+They may have a mitigating effect on one or more Risks and can be deployed to one or more Applications.
+Where a Control that mitigates a given risk has been deployed to an application, it will have the effect of reducing the exposure level of risk associated with that risk’s threat to the application.
+The result is the Current Risk levels (Current Likelihood, Current Impact, and Current Exposure recorded on the reference between the Risk and the Application) which can then be compared with the original “raw” (unmitigated) exposure level recorded on each Risk.

 Likelihood